 - Read the Bastard’s Chapter on Error Handling to reinforce your understanding of dealing with errors.

 - Glance over the Ruby Style Guide so you have an idea of how to make your code look more professional.

 - Make sure you can do Quiz #5 from Code Quizzes.

 - Make sure you can do Quiz #7 as well.

-- Make sure you go back up and look at all the questions from the “Points to Ponder” section.
+- Make sure you go back up and look at all the questions from the “Learning Outcomes” section.
 See if you can do most of them without looking back through the text.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.